liveha/NMBU-BIO326/Binning_metaBAT.md

 _Can we use the mapping file we generated (using minimap2) in the polishing step?_
 To consider: At that time, we mapped the Illumina raw reads back to _unpolished contigs_...

-We need to make a new mapping file and generate depth file from that, **but the mapping is a time consumings step, so we have done this for you before todays session**
+The conclusion is that we need to make a new mapping file and generate depth file from that, **but the mapping is a time consumings step, so we have done this for you before todays session**
 You can find the **depth file** in `/mnt/SCRATCH/bio326-21/MetaGenomeBinning/`.
 Copy this to your `MetaGenomeBinningBio326`.

 Make your way to this directory using `cd MetaGenomeBinningBio326` and